 Commit to the #halfcuphabit – one half cup of beans (about 200g) every day.
-Make a batch of Spicy Black Beans on Sunday and you have a whole week of quick and easy meals.
+Make a batch of Spicy Black Beans on Sunday and you have a whole week of quick and easy recipes with refried beans.

 Roll black beans in small corn tortillas to make a shape like a fat cigar.
 Bake at 180C fan until brown and crispy.
 Smother or dip in guacamole.
-You can also wrap these (once cooked and cooled) in foil and take for lunch.
-They will still be warm or room temperature and delicious at lunch.
+You can also wrap these (once cooked and cooled) in foil for a pack lunch.
+They will still be warm or room temperature and delicious at lunchtime.

 Black bean enchiladas with our homemade enchilada sauce.
 The sauce is worth the extra 15 minutes.
 It is super easy and delicious.
 We love this recipe in winter when you really need something hot to fill you up.